top of page

 4. There was no commitment from the applicants to pay towards habitat mitigation.

-I always felt this was a good scheme.
+I always felt this was a good scheme though.
 The proposed dwelling is within 10 mins walk of Broadstone Town Centre.
 It looks a bit different to surrounding dwellings, but the street had no particular heritage protection.
 Just fairly bland mid-20th century houses really.
 The applicants were locals to Poole and wanted to stay within the area.

 Grounds for appeal should always respond to the council's reasons for refusal.